crystal-lang/crystal/_gitbook/syntax_and_semantics/literals/range.md

 # Range

-Ranges are typically constructed with a range literal:
+A [Range](http://crystal-lang.org/api/Range.html) is typically constructed with a range literal:

 ```ruby
 x..y  # an inclusive range, in mathematics: [x, y]